rayed/rayed.com/content/posts/2013/08/supporting-right-to-left-writing-for-arabic-in-wordpress-the-easy-way.md

 wordpress_id: 1290

 ---
-This post is an update of previous old post: <a href="http://rayed.com/wordpress/?p=1018">Supporting right to left writing (for Arabic) in WordPress</a>
+This post is an update of previous old post: [Supporting right to left writing (for Arabic) in WordPress](/posts/2012/06/supporting-right-to-left-writing-for-arabic-in-wordpress-updated/)

 <!--more-->